 Watkins offers numerous scholarships to incoming students based on reviewing completed applications for admission and portfolio submissions.
 These range from the Commissioners’ Scholarship, which awards full-tuition for four years to one applicant each year, to smaller, individual recognition of excellence in scholarship and/or portfolio work.
 An institutional scholarship is determined through portfolio reviews and/or application materials, including artistic work submitted, the required essay, the recommendation, and prior academics.
+Most institutional scholarships range from $4,000 to $24,000, dispersed evenly over the course of four years of attendance.
 Watkins provides additional scholarships to winners of various regional arts awards and film festivals we sponsor, as well as to graduates of the Watkins Pre-College Program and the TN and KY Governor’s Schools for the Arts.
 Scholarship consideration is automatic for all qualified applicants; no separate application for institutional scholarships is required.

 Recipients will be informed within their letters of acceptance if they have been awarded an institutional scholarship.
 The amount indicated in the acceptance letter is only this scholarship.
 It does not reflect a full financial aid package amount.
 The applicant will receive a full award letter from the financial aid department which will include the scholarship being offered, as well as any federal and state aid which the applicant is entitled to receive.
 Please see the section on Financial Aid for additional information.